forensicgenomics/genefetch/README.md

 MitoFetch uses a `global_defaults.py` file to define global settings like directories, rate limits, and search terms.
 Update this file to customize your fetcher.

+If you have any profiles you want to exclude during fetching, you can add any number of `txt` files to `exclusions/`.
+Filters for these will be created dynamically.

 ---